sjungwirth/Pushko/README.md

-Pushko - PHP Pusher API Library for Kohana
+Pushko
 ==================

-This is a very simple PHP library for Kohana to the Pusher API (http://pusherapp.com).
-Using it is easy as pie:
+This is a very simple Kohana module for the Pusher REST API (http://www.pusherapp.com) Using it is easy as pie:

 	$pusher = Pushko::factory('test_channel');